 - Try to gather supplies to keep you going for at least 72 hours, and ideally for up to 2 weeks.
-Remember that everyone else will be gathering these things too, and if you wait until the alert has been sent, there might not be anymore. - o Water (both gallons for drinking and a bathtubful for cleaning) - Non-perishable food (things like nuts, powerbars, canned food, peanut butter, etc.)...remember, you probably won't have a way to heat things up if the power goes out and your water might be limited - o Flashlights, batteries, duct tape, bug spray, first aid kit - o Fill up your gas tank if you have a car - o Bleach, bug spray, and baby wipes - o Battery powered radio or TV - o Hand operated can opener - o Toilet paper in plastic bags, other toiletries, prescriptions - o Cash...get small bills, some places won't have change afterwards - If you save up your old milk jugs and freeze water in them before the hurricane, you can make a cooler out of your refrigerator, ice box style.
+Remember that everyone else will be gathering these things too, and if you wait until the alert has been sent, there might not be anymore. - o Water (both gallons for drinking and a bathtubful for cleaning) - o Non-perishable food (things like nuts, powerbars, canned food, peanut butter, etc.)...remember, you probably won't have a way to heat things up if the power goes out and your water might be limited - o Flashlights, batteries, duct tape, bug spray, first aid kit - o Fill up your gas tank if you have a car-do this well ahead of time as gas runs out quickly when hurricanes hit and lines get crazy! - o Bleach, bug spray, and baby wipes - o Battery powered radio or TV - o Hand operated can opener - o Toilet paper in plastic bags, other toiletries, prescriptions - o Cash...get small bills, some places won't have change afterwards

+• If you save up your old milk jugs and freeze water in them before the hurricane, you can make a cooler out of your refrigerator, ice box style.